pnatel/PhotoFolder/README.md

 >
 > docker run  -d --name photo_folder_manager -p 23276:23276 --mount source=PHOTO_POOL_FOLDER, target=/source photo_folder_manager

+Only change required in the config is `test_mode = False`

 ## Features

 - The application creates a log file with steps performed for late analysis
 - The file extensions accepted cn be changed of any kind, so the application can have other purposes.
 - Running the application multiple times will not overload its destination.
-The application prunes the destination folder based on the """config.ini""" parameters
+The application prunes the destination folder based on the `config.ini` parameters

-## The Following parameters can be changed in config.ini
+## Parameters can be changed in config.ini

-Several parameters must be changed in the file to allow the app to run smoothly.
+Several parameters must be changed in the file to allow the app to customise its usage to your liking.

 ## RECOMMENDATIONS